LeoEgidi/pivmet/paper/paper.md

 - The function `piv_rel()` takes in input the model fit returned by `piv_MCMC` and implements the relabelling step as outlined by [@egidi2018relabelling].

-- The function `piv_KMeans()` performs a robust consensus clstering based on distinct $k$-means partitions.
+- The function `piv_KMeans()` performs a robust consensus clustering based on distinct $k$-means partitions.
 The user can specify some options, such as the number of consensus partitions.